2022 – Dec. 3 to 13. 2023 – Dec. 2 to 12

 BIRD WATCHING: Tierra del Fuego is a paradise for birdwatchers.
 On the lagoons and lakes of Tierra del Fuego, expect to see: Magellanic and two-banded plover, Chilean flamingo, White-rumped sandpiper, Ruddy-headed and upland goose, Great horned owl, Black-necked and coscoroba swans.
-LOS CAUQUENES HOTEL- BL
+LOS CAUQUENES HOTEL

 After Breakfast time free until transfer to airport for flight to El Calafate, a town near the edge of the Southern Patagonian Ice Field in the Argentine province of Santa Cruz.
 It’s mainly known as the gateway to Los Glaciares National Park, home to the massive Perito Moreno Glacier.
 Meeting assistance at El Calafate Airport and transfer to hotel.

 This afternoon visit Perito Moreno Glacier, located within the Glaciers National Park, 80 km from El Calafate.
 The Perito Moreno Glacier is one of the main natural beauties of Argentina.
 Due to its wonder it has been declared by UNESCO a World Natural Heritage in 1981.
 Arriving at the Glaciers’ balconies, visitors will spend about 4 hours walking along pathways and admiring it from different viewpoints.
 Framed by a beautiful landscape of mountains, lakes and forests, the Perito Moreno Glacier is one of the most spectacular scenes of nature.
 It owes its fame to its continuous movement, which produces a cyclical phenomenon of advance and backward motion with amazing ice toppling.
-Return to the hotel in time for Dinner.
-MIRADOR DEL LAGO HOTEL – BD
+MIRADOR DEL HOTEL

 DAY 12- WED.
 Dec.
-1: PUERTO NATALES- TORRES DEL PAINE EXCURSION
+14: PUERTO NATALES- TORRES DEL PAINE EXCURSION- Breakfast & Lunch

 DAY 13- THU.
 Dec.
-2: PUERTO NATALES- ESTANCIA OLGA TERESA- CONDORS OF PATAGONIA – PUNTA ARENAS
+15: PUERTO NATALES- ESTANCIA OLGA TERESA- CONDORS OF PATAGONIA – PUNTA ARENAS– Breakfast

-After breakfast leave Puerto Natales to drive towards Punta Arenas, after about 150 km. we take a detour to the Rio Verde area and drive another 40 km. to arrive to Estancia Olga Teresa which is a ranch located in the middle of a vast rural community.
+After an early breakfast leave Puerto Natales to drive towards Punta Arenas, after about 150 km. we take a detour to the Rio Verde area and drive another 40 km. to arrive to Estancia Olga Teresa which is a ranch located in the middle of a vast rural community.
 This property is a typical ‘estancia’ of the Chilean Patagonia, where visitors can enjoy Magellanic livestock traditions, typical of the area, and an encounter with nature in a unique and welcoming environment.
-The Estancia was acquired in 1922 by Don Fermín Roca Berjoan, a pioneer of French origin, who named it after his two daughters, Olga and Teresa.
-Currently, the estancia belongs to his grandson Rodolfo Concha Roca along with his wife Yvonne Paeile Jordan and their four children, Rodolfo Luis, Lorena, Cristián and Rodrigo.
-Estancia Olga Teresa has been transformed over time into a place of enormous charisma, being known for the natural beauties of its surroundings, for the quality of its animals and products and for the great hospitality that its owners always offer their visitors.
 In 2000, the family started the agro tourism activity as a complement to the livestock.
-In this task, the whole family and its permanent collaborators participate, demonstrating the work of the sheep, dogs and the shearing of the sheep.
-Enjoy typical roast lamb and other dishes for Lunch.
-After lunch enjoy some time free before a short drive to the area where condors can be seen.
+In this task, the whole family and its permanent collaborators participate, demonstrating the work of the sheep, dogs, and the shearing of the sheep.

 CONDORS OF PATAGONIA